Maggie Pogue Johnson

-Maggie Pogue Johnson (1883-1956) was a twentieth century Black American composer and poet.
-Johnson wrote verse in both standard English as well as in the dialect and speech patterns of Black Americans at the time, which still retained the influence of their speech from when they were enslaved.
+Maggie Pogue Johnson (1883-1956) was an American composer and poet.
+She wrote verse in both standard English as well as in the dialect and speech patterns of Black Americans at the time, which still retained the influence of their speech from when they were enslaved.

 Biography

 Johnson was born in Fincastle, Virginia, and educated in the Virginia Normal and Industrial Institute in Petersburg, Virginia.
-Her parents, Lucie Jane Banister Pogue and Rev. Samuel Pogue made sure their children are literate and well-educated, considering the fields that she and her siblings ended up in, such as teaching, physics, pharmacy, and ministerial work.
+Her parents, Lucie Jane Banister Pogue and Rev. Samuel Pogue made sure their children were well-educated.
+This was important, considering the fields that she and her siblings ended up in, such as teaching, physics, pharmacy, and ministerial work.
 Johnson taught for two years and was also the president of the Literary and Debating Society in Covington, Virginia.
 She was the composer of "I Know That I Love You" and other songs, as well as the author of Virginia Dreams.
 Her poem The Story of Lovers Leap was inspired by a famous resorts in the South, Greenbrier White Sulpher Springs in West Virginia.
 Johnson's early poetry was part of a larger movement by Black women poets to create a model of womanhood that was an alternative to the dominant model of "True Womanhood" as a white, middle-class experience.
 Examples of her alternative model of womanhood can be seen in Old Maid's Soliloquy and Meal Time from Virginia Dreams.
 Her poem Poet of Our Race is dedicated to the late poet Paul Laurence Dunbar.

-She married Doctor Walter W. Staunton of Virginia in 1904 with whom she had one child - Walter W. Jr. and Dr. J.W.
+She married Doctor Walter W. Johnson of Staunton, Virginia in 1904, with whom she had one child, Walter W. Jr..
+She married Dr. J.W.
 Shellcroft of West Virginia in 1938.